bracikaa/cms/README.md

 Added bootstrap deleting feature instead of JS.

 95% finished.
-There are plans to add contact page and some other additions in the future, and of course refactor the code
+There are plans to add contact page and some other additions in the future, and of course refactor the code, need to improve login and registration especially

 ## Author